AmeyKamat/MEERA/README.md

 #### Enabling Bash Autocomplete for MEERA

-*Note: This feature is work in progress*
+Bash autocomplete is enabled in MEERA by default once you run `./meera.sh install` sucessfully as root.

-Bash autocomplete can be enabled for MEERA by running `source scripts/autocomplete.sh` in project root.
+Bash autocomplete can be enabled for MEERA temporarily by running `source scripts/autocomplete.sh` in project root.

+It can be disabled by removing `meeta.sh` file from `/etc/bash_autocomplete.d/` folder and running `source ~/.bashrc`.

 Run `./meera.py [TAB][TAB]` to see it action.